-Labor Market Policy Score: 7 Between 2012 and 2017, unemployment had increased by 500,000 people.
-However, slight improvements can be observed since 2016 as the unemployment rate has fallen from 9.9% in the first quarter of 2016 to 9.1% in second quarter of 2018.
-The employment rate of workers over 55 years of age is one of the lowest in the OECD (52.2% in 2015 compared to an OECD average of 61.3% and an EU target of 50%).
-France has a notoriously high youth unemployment rate.
-Similarly, French citizens with immigrant backgrounds, particularly young people, face great difficulties integrating into the labor market.
-According to a report released in 2017 by the National Accounting Office, the labor market policy measures currently in place to support young people are costly (€10.5 billion annually), inefficient (most young people do not find a job at the end of their publicly funded training program) and messy (there are too many unattractive and poorly managed programs).
-Most young people are hired on short-time contracts (two-thirds of the contracts have a duration of less than one month).
-The Macron government has decided to get rid of the cosmetic measures adopted in order to artificially lower unemployment, such as subsidized jobs for young people, and a special focus on training and employability.
-In 2018, the rate of unemployment continued to decline, although a very low margin in spite of the large number of unfilled job vacancies across various sectors of the economy.
-More and more unskilled jobs are filled by non-EU migrants or workers from Eastern and Central Europe recruited on temporary contracts in particular in the building and agriculture sectors.
+Labor Market Policy Score: 7

+Between 2012 and 2016, absolute unemployment figures increased by 500,000 people.
+Since that time, the unemployment rate has decreased slowly, from 9.9% in the first guarter of 2016 to 9.1% in the second guarter of 2018, and further down to 8.5% during the second quarter of 2019.
+The employment rate of workers over 55 years of age is still among the OECD's lowest.
+France also has a notoriously high youth-unemployment rate.
+According to a report released in 2017 by the National Accounting Office, the labor-market policy measures put in place to support young people were costly (€10.5 billion annually), inefficient (most young people do not find a job at the end of their publicly funded training program) and incoherent (there are too many unattractive and poorly managed programs).
+Most young people were hired on short-time contracts, with two-thirds of the contracts holding a duration of less than one month.
+The Macron government has decided to eliminate cosmetic measures adopted in order to lower unemployment rates artificially, such as subsidized jobs for young people, and instead place a special focus on training and employability.
+Paradoxically, there are numerous unfilled job vacancies across various sectors of the economy.
+More and more unskilled jobs, particularly in the construction and agricultural sectors, are being filled by non-EU migrants or workers from Eastern and Central Europe recruited on temporary contracts.

-Macron announced during his presidential campaign his intention to substantially reform the labor law code by using ordinances (drafted and adopted by the executive alone).
-After two months of intense consultations with the unions (but without negotiation), the ordinances were adopted and signed on 22 September 2017.
+During his presidential campaign, Macron announced an intention to substantially reform the labor-law code by using ordinances (drafted and adopted by the executive alone).
 The ordinances are characterized by multiple adjustments rather than the adoption of a brand new grand design.
 They introduce more flexibility, simplify rules, merge diverse internal bodies involving social partners at the company level, and give greater space to regulations at the company level compared to the sectoral level in order to allow more flexibility especially for small- and medium-sized companies.
-This highly controversial measure, fiercely opposed by some trade unions, is already producing positive effects by lowering the number of legal cases related to the firing of employees (the law has fixed standard rates of financial compensation).
+These highly controversial measures, fiercely opposed by some trade unions, are already producing positive effects by lowering the number of legal cases related to the firing of employees (the law has fixed standard rates of financial compensation), although some courts are resisting application of the reform by invoking international treaties.
 The government has also launched immediate measures to improve the job qualifications of long-term unemployed and young people who left school without a diploma, a program involving €15 billion over five years.
 Furthermore, a reform of the job training system was adopted in 2018, which will upgrade apprenticeship schemes which suffer from a poor reputation.
-This reform has still to be implemented.
+The number of apprentice contracts substantially increased in 2018 - 2019.